haseebshaik00/learning-git/README.md

 6) q : to get out of unchnaged type in cmd
 7) git branch -d <branch name> : delete a branch
 8) git merge main : merge main to the current branch to stay updated with the status of main
+9) git push --set-upstream origin <branch-name> : to push a new branch

 #Added this text while I am on the feature1 branch
 #--set-upstream is same as -u